Skeleta in non-Archimedean and tropical geometry: Introduction

 Conjectures arising from homological mirror symmetry \cite{KoSo1} suggest that a Calabi-Yau $n$-fold $X$ approaching a so-called \emph{large complex structure limit} acquires the structure of a completely integrable system $\mu:X\rightarrow B$ with singularities in (real) codimension one, shrinking to two in the limit.
 The base $B$ therefore acquires the structure of a Riemannian $n$-manifold with integral affine co-ordinates $y_i$, away from the singular fibres, given by the Hamiltonians of the system.
 The metric is locally the Hessian, with respect to these co-ordinates, of a convex function $K$, and satisfies the \emph{Monge-Amp\`ere equation}

 which can be thought of as the `tropicalisation' of the complex Monge-Amp\`ere equation satisfied by the Yau metric.

-The central idea of \cite{KoSo2} is that the skeleton $B$ can be constructed, with the \emph{Legendre dual} affine structure $\check y_i$, from the non-Archimedean geometry of $X^\mathrm{an}$.
-Indeed, Kontsevich noted that the Gromov-Hausdorff limit of $X$ should resemble the dual intersection complex of a certain `crepant' model of $X$.
+The central idea of \cite{KoSo2} is that the skeleton $B$ can be constructed, with the \emph{Legendre dual} affine structure $\check y_i$, from the non-Archimedean geometry of $X^\mathrm{an}$ or, what is the same thing, the birational geometry of its formal models.
+Indeed, Kontsevich noted that the Gromov-Hausdorff limit of $X$ should resemble the dual intersection complex of a certain `crepant' model thereof.
 To be precise, the real points of $B$ should be embeddable into $X^\mathrm{an}(\R_\vee)$ as the dual intersection complex of any dlt minimal model of $X$ \cite{Nicaise}.
 Its structure as a dual intersection complex also endows it with the correct affine structure, away from a subset of codimension one which contains the singularities.

-More subtle is to construct the \emph{non-Archimedean torus fibration} $\mu:X\rightarrow B$.
+More subtle is to construct the correct \emph{non-Archimedean torus fibration} $\mu:X\rightarrow B$.
 This would also determine the affine structure of $B$ in the sense that

-indeed, this is roughly the prescription outlined in \cite[\S 4.1]{KoSo2}.
-Unfortunately, in dimensions greater than one, the morphisms $\mu$ coming from various choices of crepant model differ.
+Such a $\mu$ is determined by a choice of minimal model.
+Unfortunately, in dimensions greater than one, the morphisms $\mu$ coming from various models differ.
 The affine structures they induce are related by so-called \emph{worm deformations}, which move the singularities of the affine structure along their monodromy-invariant lines.

-In the case of the elliptic curve, there is little choice for either $\mu$ or the affine structure.
-The construction of \S\ref{EGS-ellipt} (summarised above) gives a high-tech solution.
-In higher dimensions, the ambiguity in the definition of $\mu$ is related to the possible existence of many minimal models, and we expect the construction of $B$ to depend also on the choice of a polarisation of $X$.
+These deformations correspond to flops in birational geometry.

-The Gross-Siebert programme \cite{GS} bypasses the non-Archimedean geometry to give a direct construction of the affine structure of $B$, up to worm deformations, in terms of toric geometry.
+This forms the basis of a dictionary, motivated by mirror symmetry, between concepts in birational geometry and the tropical geometry of affine manifolds.
+This dictionary has been partially developed along combinatorial lines in the Gross-Siebert programme.\footnote{In general the Gross-Siebert programme \cite{GS} bypasses the non-Archimedean geometry to give a direct construction of the affine structure of $B$, up to worm deformations, in terms of toric geometry.
 Using this approach, they were able to obtain many results with a combinatorial flavour, and even a reconstruction of $X$ (as an algebraic variety) from $B$ together with some cocycle data.
-To mimic at least their basic construction in the context of skeleta is not difficult, but beyond the scope of this paper.
+To mimic at least their basic construction in the context of skeleta is not difficult, but beyond the scope of this paper.} However, geometrically interesting examples present enormous combinatorial complexity, already for the case of K3 surfaces.
+I propose that a more geometric approach, such as outlined in this paper, will be more robust in such applications.

-I intend to mount a more detailed study of this scenario, using the technology developed below, in a sequel.